tinythings/bootr/doc/README.md

 after layer files (SHA checksum), so Bootr will not re-download and process them again.

-The `rootfs` is a directory, which contains updated rootfs.
+The `rootfs` is a symlink to the main root filesystem.

 The `status` is a YAML file, which has `key: value` format.
 It contains the information about the rootfs and its status, such as: